odinuv/web/en/apv/walkthrough/login/index.md

 You probably noticed that there is no way to tell if a user has authenticated in subsequent HTTP requests due to stateless nature of [HTTP protocol](/en/apv/articles/web/#http-protocol).
 To safely store login information you would probably want to logically connect subsequent HTTP request from one client (internet browser) and associate these requests with some kind of server storage.
-That is exactly what *sessions* are used for.
-A session is server side storage which is individual for each client.
-Client holds only unique key to this storage on its side (stored in [cookies](TODO)).
+That is exactly what [*sessions*](/en/apv/articles/cookies-sessions#sessions) are used for.
+A session is a server-side storage which is individual for each client.
+Client holds only unique key to this storage on its side (stored in [cookies](/en/apv/articles/cookies-sessions#cookies)).
 Client is responsible for sending this key with every HTTP request.
 If the client "forgets" the key, data stored in session is lost.
 The key is actually called *session ID*.

-To initiate work with session storage you have to call PHP function [session_start()](http://php.net/manual/en/function.session-start.php) in the beginning of each of your script (before you send any output, because session_start() sends a cookie via HTTP headers).
+To initiate work with session storage you have to call PHP function [`session_start()`](http://php.net/manual/en/function.session-start.php) in the beginning of each of your script (before you send any output, because `session_start()` sends a cookie via HTTP headers).

-In PHP, there is as superglobal $_SESSION array which is used to hold various data between HTTP request.
+In PHP, there is as superglobal `$_SESSION` array which is used to hold various data between HTTP request.
 These data are stored on a server and cannot be modified by will of a visitor -- it has to be done by your application's code.
-The $_SESSION variable is initialized and eventually filled by session_start() function.
+The `$_SESSION` variable is initialized and eventually filled by `session_start()` function.

 ### Task -- store information about authenticated user
-Use $_SESSION variable to store authenticated user's data after login.
+Use `$_SESSION` variable to store authenticated user's data after login.
 Insert line with `session_start();` function into start.php script.

 File `login.php` (final version):